-"We're now using the Haas machines for just about everything," says Peter.
-The shop uses 4140 steel billets for couplers, 6061 aluminum billets and bronze castings for the thrust and propeller housings, and precision-ground 22percent-chrome stainless ("better than surgical!") bar stock for the drive shafts.
-"What used to take five days to do manually, we do in five hours on this equipment," Peter adds.
+The operation uses 4140 steel billets for couplers, 6061 aluminum billets and bronze castings for the thrust and propeller housings, and precision-ground 22-percent-chrome stainless bar stock for the drive shafts.
+Significant savings of time "What used to take five days to do manually, we do in five hours on this equipment," Peter adds.
 "So the math is easy."

-The volume work in aluminum and bronze is done with standard tooling and flood coolant, holding tolerances down to 5 tenths (0.0005").
-"The chrome stainless doesn't require anything too exotic," explains Peter, "but we're moving to the most effective tooling and through-spindle coolant for almost all of our production."

-Haas markets their Toolroom series as transitional machines that can be used in either CNC or traditional manual modes, but Seatorque opts to use the relatively uncomplicated equipment for full-on CNC production only.
-"There's efficiency in simplicity," Jana points out.
-"They're simple to set up and use, and we bought only Haas CNC machines so we'd have the same controls throughout."
+The volume work in aluminum and bronze is done with standard tooling and flood coolant, holding tolerances down to 0.0005".
+"The chrome stainless doesn't require anything too exotic," explains Peter.
+"But we're moving to the most effective tooling and through-spindle coulant for almost all of our production."
+Haas Toolroom series machines are CNC machining considered transitional machines that can be used in either CNC or traditional manual modes, but Seatorque opts to use the uncomplicated equipment for full-on CNC production only.